pusher/go-interface-fuzzer/README.markdown

 type is specified, the tool will attempt to produce a default; and report an error otherwise.

+@generator: GenerateChannel   model.Channel
+@generator: GenerateID        model.EventID
-@generator: GenerateAnID        ID
+@generator: GenerateIDMessage model.IDMessage
-@generator: GenerateAnIDMessage IDMessage
+@generator: GenerateParition  model.Partition

 **Syntax:**